twgr/ccfs/README.md

 ### Contribution guidelines ###

-Any conversions to other code formats are appreaciated
+Any conversions to other code formats would be appreciated

 ### Who do I talk to? ###